backer ’22 passionate about enviro policy

 meet our bailey coe 2024 summer fellows!

 Every year, the Bailey COE awards fellowships to fund summer (and spring and fall) research opportunities for Wesleyan students across all majors and class years.
 Most recently, the Bailey COE awarded almost 40 fellowships to Wes students.
 Learn a little bit more about each, below!
-Applications for summer 2024, fall 2024 and spring 2025 Bailey COE fellowships will open in January 2024.
+Applications for summer 2025, fall 2025 and spring 2026 Bailey COE fellowships are open now!
+Apply by February 24!

 Ava Guralnick ‘25 plans to use personal storytelling narratives to combine the perspectives of Asian American Studies and Environmental Studies.
 She will examine the ways in which various spatial and temporal geographies of land can provide new ways to understand and locate the interwoven histories of imperial conflict, connection, and new kinship/family making processes.